Perfect Output Feedback in the Two-User Decentralized Interference Channel: Gaussian Interference Channel with Feedback

 Without loss of generality, let $ i = 1$ be the deviating transmitter-receiver pair and assume it achieves the highest improvement (Lemma \ref{LemmaGICFBc}), that is,

 Hence, replacing \eqref{EqMaxUtilityNEa} and \eqref{EqMaxUtilityNE} in \eqref{EqNEdiff}, it yields

-where $(a)$ follows from the fact that $\Delta = \log_2\big( 1 + \SNR_{1} + \INR_{12} + 2 \sqrt{\SNR_1 \INR_{12} } \big) - \log_2\big( 1 + \SNR_{1} + \INR_{12} + 2 \rho \sqrt{\SNR_1 \INR_{12} } \big) + 1$ satisfies the following inequality:
+where $(a)$ follows from the fact that $\Delta = \frac{1}{2} \log\big( 1 + \SNR_{1} + \INR_{12} + 2 \sqrt{\SNR_1 \INR_{12} } \big) - \frac{1}{2} \log\big( 1 + \SNR_{1} + \INR_{12} + 2 \rho \sqrt{\SNR_1 \INR_{12} } \big) + 1$ satisfies the following inequality:

-This verifies that any rate improvement by unilateral deviation of the transmit-receive configuration $(s_1^*,s_2^*)$ is upper bounded by any $\eta \geqslant \log_2(6)$.
+This verifies that any rate improvement by unilateral deviation of the transmit-receive configuration $(s_1^*,s_2^*)$ is upper bounded by any $\eta$ arbitrarily close to $1$, i.e., $\eta \geqslant 1$.
 The same can be proved for the other transmitter-receiver pair and this completes the proof. \end{IEEEproof}

-The following lemma shows that all the rate pairs $(R_1,R_2) \in \underRfb \cap \Bgicfb$ can be achieved at an $\eta$-NE, with $\eta \geqslant \log_2(6)$, by a randomized Han-Kobayashi scheme with feedback, and thus, $\underRfb \cap \Bgicfb \subseteq \Ngicfb$. \begin{lemma} \emph{ For all rate pairs $(R_{1}, R_{2}) \in \underRfb \cap \Bgicfb$, there always exists at least one $\eta$-NE transmit-receive configuration pair $(s_1^*,s_2^*) \in \mathcal{A}_1\times\mathcal{A}_2$, with $\eta \geqslant \log_2(6)$, such that $u_1(s_1^*,s_2^*) = R_{1}$ and $u_2(s_1^*,s_2^*) = R_{2} $. } \end{lemma} \begin{proof} A rate tuple $(R_{1C}, R_{1R}, R_{1P},R_{2C}, R_{2R}, R_{2P})$ that is achievable with the randomized Han-Kobayashi scheme with feedback satisfies the inequalities in \eqref{EqAchievableRatesGICFB1} - \eqref{EqAchievableRatesGICFB3}.
-Additionally, any rate tuple $(R_{1C}, R_{1R}, R_{1P},R_{2C}, R_{2R}, R_{2P})$ that satisfies \eqref{EqAchievableRatesGICFB1} - \eqref{EqAchievableRatesGICFB3}, \eqref{EqConditionNEgicfb1} and \eqref{EqConditionNEgicfb2} is an $\eta$-NE (Lemma \ref{LemmaGICFBd}).
+The following lemma shows that all the rate pairs $(R_1,R_2) \in \underRfb \cap \Bgicfb$ can be achieved at an $\eta$-NE, with $\eta \geqslant 1$, by a randomized Han-Kobayashi scheme with feedback, and thus, $\underRfb \cap \Bgicfb \subseteq \Ngicfb$. \begin{lemma} \emph{ For all rate pairs $(R_{1}, R_{2}) \in \underRfb \cap \Bgicfb$, there always exists at least one $\eta$-NE transmit-receive configuration pair $(s_1^*,s_2^*) \in \mathcal{A}_1\times\mathcal{A}_2$, with $\eta \geqslant 1$, such that $u_1(s_1^*,s_2^*) = R_{1}$ and $u_2(s_1^*,s_2^*) = R_{2} $. } \end{lemma} \begin{proof} A rate tuple $(R_{1,C}, R_{1,R}, R_{1,P},R_{2,C}, R_{2,R}, R_{2,P})$ that is achievable with the randomized Han-Kobayashi scheme with feedback satisfies the inequalities in \eqref{EqAchievableRatesGICFB1} - \eqref{EqAchievableRatesGICFB3}.
+Additionally, any rate tuple $(R_{1,C}, R_{1,R}, R_{1,P},R_{2,C}, R_{2,R}, R_{2,P})$ that satisfies \eqref{EqAchievableRatesGICFB1} - \eqref{EqAchievableRatesGICFB3}, \eqref{EqConditionNEgicfb1} and \eqref{EqConditionNEgicfb2} is an $\eta$-NE (Lemma \ref{LemmaGICFBd}).
 A Fourier-Motzkin elimination of inequalities \eqref{EqAchievableRatesGICFB1} - \eqref{EqAchievableRatesGICFB3}, \eqref{EqConditionNEgicfb1} and \eqref{EqConditionNEgicfb2} leads to the following set of inequalities: